hmcts/bulk-scan-shared-infrastructure/README.md

 ### Publishing message to Service Bus Queue

-Azure does not provide emulator to spin up Service Bus Queue locally, hence you will have to always use an instance deployed on one of the environments(Sandbox, Demo or AAT)
+Azure does not provide emulator to spin up Service Bus Queue locally; hence you will have to always use an instance deployed on one of the environments (Sandbox, Demo or AAT).

 To publish message to queue follow below steps.